Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 Descent: 1040 m

 Head back up the way you came yesterday for 1.5 km until you reach the trail junction.
 Turn right (south) and ascend up the ridge that eventually reaches the highest point in the Supramonte range, Monte Corrasi (1463 m).
-Take a small 5 minute d-tour to climb to the highest point.
-Descent the ridge for a couple of kilometers and turn right, descending further towards the Oliena - Orgosolo road.
-There's a fantastic spot where you will spend you final night.
+Take a small 5 minute detour to climb to the highest point.
+Descend the ridge for a couple of kilometers and turn right, descending further towards the Oliena - Orgosolo road.
+There's a fantastic spot where you will spend your final night.

 Affittcamere Jannas (Orgosolo)